Republic Wireless Review – Cell Service Starting at $10 Per Month

 Republic Wireless is what I like to call a “disputer!”
 They came in a stagnant industry and decided to change the way we call each other.
 Instead of diving into contracts, getting subsidized phones, and paying well over $100 per line, we know can enjoy hybrid wireless calling for a maximum of $40 per month.
 You pay thousands per year just for the the luxury of owning and using a cell phone with the main carriers.
 The high price of wireless has changed and Republic Wireless is bringing their innovative approach along for the ride.
 Here is my Republic Wireless review and what I love about this company.

-*This is an update from my original Republic Wireless review as they have created a new addition of Republic Labs.
+*This is an update from my original Republic Wireless review as they have changed their plans and their phone selection.

 Republic Wireless Basics